ndigenn/go-type/README.md

 # go-type more!

-A blazingly fast TUI typing test built with Bubbletea & Lipgloss in golang to encourage you to type more!
+A TUI typing test built with Bubbletea & Lipgloss in golang to encourage you to type more!

 ![](go-type.gif)